 Who Does What?

-The Board of Conservators comprises representatives of local Parishes and Boroughs and the Landowner.
-It is responsible for the overall management and conservation of Cleeve Common.
-The Board is a Registered Charity and Board members are also its Trustees.
+The Trustees (also known as Conservators) are representatives of local Parishes and Boroughs and the Landowner.
+They are responsible for the overall management and conservation of Cleeve Common.
+The Trust is a Registered Charity and Trustees are not paid for their work.

-The Clerk to the Board is, in effect, the Board’s chief executive officer.
-She represents the Board in dealing with all official matters relating to management of the Common, handles the finances and administration (including records for the cattle) and is the main channel for liaison with both official bodies and members of the public.
+The Clerk to the Trustees is, in effect, the Trust's chief executive officer.
+He represents the Trust in dealing with all official matters relating to management of the Common, handles the finances and administration and is the main channel for liaison with both official bodies and members of the public.

-The Conservation Officers monitor and record plant and wildlife, plan livestock and habitat management, seek funding to support conservation work and provide information to official bodies, local interest groups and members of the public.
-Informal and formal education of both young and old visitors to the Common is also the Conservation Officers’ responsibility.
+The Conservation Officer monitors and records plant and wildlife, plans livestock and habitat management, seeks funding to support conservation work and provides information to official bodies, local interest groups and members of the public.

 The Rangers are the people whom you are most likely to see on the Common.
 They look after the livestock, manage the grassland and scrub, carry out repairs and renovation, patrol the Common and assist visitors whether as individuals or taking part in an organized event.
 Sometimes it's tough going... (photo)